top of page

 Inspiring Stories of Filipino Jewelry

 Filipino jewelry is more than a craft; it is a living narrative of heritage, artistry, and resilience.
+Often serving as a light that inspires pride and unity within families and communities, each piece symbolizes hope, guidance, and positive influence.
 Behind every intricate design is a story of dedication and cultural pride, passed down through generations.

 The Manunggul Jar’s Goldwork Legacy